NuVotifier/NuVotifier/usage.md

 # Votifier v1 vs NuVotifier v2 Protocols

 NuVotifier introduces a more secure and failure tolerant protocol for sending votes.
-In this document, this new protocol will be refereed as v2.
+In this document, this new protocol will be refered as v2.
 NuVotifier also supports legacy Votifier protocol (using public key encryption).
 In this document, the legacy protocol will be reffered to v1.
 As of writing, most if not all vote websites still use v1.

 # Configuration